mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 At that time, self-preservation is really helpful for you.
 But if you always attach to self-preservation only, that is egoistic.

 Because always light and darkness, and just like forward and backward steps.
-We have [to] return to the center, simultaneously we have energy to [go] up.
+We have [to] return to the center; simultaneously we have energy to [go] up.
 So, two things simultaneously working.

 #### 1:03:06